New Mexico Supreme Court blocks local abortion ordinances

 The changes over the past two years have prompted more providers to relocate to New Mexico and bring patients with them.

 One of the largest abortion providers that had operated in Texas opened a new clinic in New Mexico’s largest city last week.
-Officials with Whole Woman’s Health said that out of the first 19 patients scheduled to walk through the doors of the Albuquerque clinic, 18 were from Texas.
+Officials with Whole Woman’s Health said more than a dozen patients walked through the doors of the Albuquerque clinic in the first week, all of them from Texas.
+For some, it required a road trip that spanned about 900 miles (1,448 kilometers).

+“And everybody who cared for the patients was also from Texas.
+It was remarkably meaningful for the staff.
+It was Texans serving Texans,” said Whole Woman’s Health President and CEO Amy Hagstrom Miller.
+“It was just an emotional day for everybody.”

 Whole Woman’s Health started a fundraising effort last summer to help with the costs of moving equipment and supplies from Texas to New Mexico and for the purchase of a building to serve as its new home.